Shabakism

-Shabakism was the religious tradition of the Shabaks, a people native to the Nineveh Plains in Iraq.
-Shabakism was based on Ghulat, an extremist branch of Shia Islam, and had influences from other religions.
-Shabakism emerged during the 16th century and declined in the 20th century.
+Shabakism is the religious tradition of the Shabaks, a people native to the Nineveh Plains in Iraq.
+Shabakism is a form of Alevism, a branch of Ghulat Shia Islam, and has influences from other religions.
+Shabakism emerged during the 16th century.

 History

-Shabakism was the ethnic religion of the Shabaks and emerged around the 16th century.
-Shabakism was a syncretic religion based on the Ghulat of Shia Islam, with heavy similarities to Yarsanism, Yazidism, Christianity, and Alevism.
-Shabakism believed in a trinity very similar to the Christian trinity, but with Allah, Muhammad, and Ali.
+Shabakism is the ethnic religion of the Shabaks and emerged around the 16th century.
+Shabakism is a syncretic religion based on the Ghulat of Shia Islam, with heavy similarities to Yarsanism, Yazidism, Christianity, and Alevism.
+Shabakism believe in a trinity very similar to the Christian trinity, but with Allah, Muhammad, and Ali.

-The religious hierarchy in Shabakism was very similar to that of Yazidism and Yarsanism, as all were based on Sufism.
-Shabakism, like Yarsanism, believed that haqiqah was more advanced than shariah.
-At the top of the Shabak religious hierarchy was the "qutb", meaning "pole" or "axis".
+The religious hierarchy in Shabakism is very similar to that of Yazidism and Yarsanism, as all were based on Sufism.
+Shabakism, like Yarsanism, believes that haqiqah was more advanced than shariah.
+At the top of the Shabak religious hierarchy is the "qutb", meaning "pole" or "axis".
 The qutb was also called "pir piran".
 The qutb was seen as the truth which led to the truth, and believed to hold powers.
-After the qutb, there was "Al-Rind", who was characterized by utmost purity of the heart and a higher attainment of the divine mysteries.
+After the qutb, there is "Al-Rind", who was characterized by utmost purity of the heart and a higher attainment of the divine mysteries.
 Al-Rind was not bound by religious rules and traditions.
-The third rank was "qalandar", who was also not bound by religious duties or the legal restrictions of the Sharia, as his attainment of heavenly favors was seen as more important than performance of supererogatory religious duties.
+The third rank was "qalandar", who is also not bound by religious duties or the legal restrictions of the Sharia, as his attainment of heavenly favors is seen as more important than performance of supererogatory religious duties.
 The fourth rank was the "pir" or "murshid".
 The pir was usually an elder who served as the administrator of the convent or lodge, which was where Shabaks gathered.
 The pir has the highest spiritual authority in religious matters and leads the worship, and organizes ceremonies.
 The pir also grants absolution to the dervishes and other members of the community that confess their sins.
 The fifth rank was "dervish", who was a member of the community that completed the period of trial at the convent and has obtained a high degree of piety and spiritual knowledge, but still had relatively little authority.
 The sixth rank was "murid", which referred to Shabaks that wanted to become religious, but were still neophytes.
 Murids receive instructions from pirs or murshids, who train them mainly on asceticism, solitude, prayer, fasting, and the suppression of physical and mental desires.
 The lowest rank was the "muntasib" or "talib", who loved the religion but did not take a definite step to become religious and had the least knowledge.